In order to create a web site on the Internet, you first need to find someone/something to host it for you.

 The hosting provider we're going to be using for this first week of CMS is called Pantheon.

+You can sign up with your Google account, or an email address.
 Choose whichever method you're most comfortable with.

-After logging in, you'll be brought to your Pantheon Home page, which should resemble the screenshot to the right.
+After logging in, you'll be brought to your Pantheon Home page, which should somewhat resemble the screenshot to the right.

 Now that you have your Pantheon account setup, we can create a Pantheon site.